Summary of Actions

 SUMMARY OF ACTIONS

 Consent Agenda.
-Council unanimously approved the following:
+Council approved, 6-0, the following:

 For additional information on these matters, call the City Clerk’s office at 321-837-7774.
-City Council will meet again on Tuesday, November 7, 2017, after which this page will be updated.
+City Council will meet again on Tuesday, July 17, 2018, after which this page will be updated.